My Irish Apple Crumble is made with honeycrisp apples and a buttery brown sugar oatmeal crumble topping and topped with a honey whiskey whipped cream.

 Now while any whiskey will work for this recipe, Irish or otherwise, I wanted a sweetened variety.

-How to make honeycrisp apple crumble from scratch?
+How to make Irish apple crumble from scratch

-My apple crumble is made a honeycrisp apple filling and a buttery brown sugar oatmeal crumble topping.
+My apple crumble is a delicious dessert made with an apple mixture and a buttery oatmeal crumble topping.

 It’s a simple recipe and adding the whiskey imparts a wonderful flavor.